34MM Detailed Fossil Tetragramma Marticense Sea Urchin Echinoid Cretaceous

 The item pictured is the one you will receive.

-Tetragramma Marticense Sea Urchins are a group of marine invertebrates that can now be found in almost every major marine habitat, from the poles to the equator and from the intertidal zone to depths of over 5,000 meters.
-There are approximately 800 living species, and the group has a rich fossil record dating back about 450 million years to the Late Ordovician Period.
-Commonly called "Sea Biscuits," these Sea Urchins' echinoid name is Latin for "pickle."
-When alive, these animals were covered with movable spines that provided protection and aided in locomotion.
+Tetragramma marticense sea urchins are marine invertebrates that can be found in nearly every major ocean habitat, ranging from the poles to the equator and from shallow intertidal zones to depths exceeding 5,000 meters.
+There are about 800 living species, and the group has an extensive fossil record that dates back approximately 450 million years to the Late Ordovician Period.
+Commonly referred to as “sea biscuits,” their scientific name Echinoidea comes from the Latin word meaning “pickle.”
+When alive, these animals were covered with movable spines that provided protection and helped them move across the sea floor.